mikeburke106/jekyll-now/_posts/2018-09-19-next-level-planning.md

 6. Synergize
 7. Sharpen the Saw

 One of the most impactful takeaways I have put into practice recently is the habit of planning your life.
-While planning isn't one of *the* 7 habits, it actually embodies the first 3 habits.
+While planning isn't one of *the* 7 habits, it actually embodies the first three habits.

 ### Be Proactive